saklis/Lords-of-War/doc/doc.md

 <h1>Lords of War</h1>
 <h3>Epic fantasy turn-based strategy game with RPG elements.</h3>

-Inspired by Warlords III: Reign of Heroes and Darklords Rising by Steve Fawkner and Strategic Studies Group (SSG)
+Inspired by Warlords III: Reign of Heroes and Darklords Rising by Steve Fawkner and Strategic Studies Group (SSG).

 <hr/>